Tammy Franks: Career

-Then prime minister Paul Keating famously told Franks, protesting in 1996, to "get a job".
+Then-prime minister Paul Keating famously told Franks, protesting in 1996, to "get a job".

 Franks has since worked in community organisations such as Amnesty International and the YWCA and held such positions such as Policy Officer for the Mental Health Coalition of South Australia.

 Political career

-Franks was the Higher Education and Youth Advisor for Democrats Senator Natasha Stott Despoja in 1995 and undertook a secondment to the 'Yes' campaign for the Australian Republic Movement under the leadership of Malcolm Turnbull during the 1999 Australian republic referendum campaign.
+Franks was the Higher Education and Youth Advisor for Democrats senator Natasha Stott Despoja in 1995 and undertook a secondment to the 'Yes' campaign for the Australian Republic Movement under the leadership of Malcolm Turnbull during the 1999 republic referendum campaign.

-In 2004 Franks ran as a Democrat Senate candidate in South Australia.
+In 2004, Franks ran as a Democrats Senate candidate in South Australia.

 Franks has been active in the South Australian Greens since 2006, serving two terms as State Convenor and undertaking the task of SA Election Campaign Committee Convenor for the 2007 federal election.

 At the 2010 state election, Franks achieved 6.6 percent of the statewide vote, an increase of 2.3 percent, joining fellow Green Mark Parnell in the state Legislative Council.

+In May 2025, Franks resigned from the South Australian Greens and reiterated that she will not contest the next election.
+In her resignation statement, she cited tensions within the party.